ssp21/ssp21-spec/ssp21.md

 enforces packet order over (TCP) and a more tolerant mode that allows any new (non-replayed) packet to pass over serial or UDP.

-## Session message “time of validity”
+## Session message time-to-live (TTL)

 Since SSP21 is designed to protect control protocols with particular timing constraints, undesirable behavior could occur if an attacker held back a series of authenticated control messages and then replayed them in rapid succession.
-To eliminate this mode of attack, both parties record their own relative time-base in milliseconds during session establishment.
-Session messages shall include a timestamp in milliseconds since this common time point that indicates the last possible moment when the packet should be accepted.
+To eliminate this mode of attack, both parties record their own relative time-base during session establishment.
+Session messages then include a timestamp in milliseconds since this common time point that indicates the last possible moment when the packet should be accepted.

-Implementations will have to make these timing parameters configurable so that they can be tuned for the latency and bandwidth of any particular network.
-As relative clock drift can occur, sessions may need to be renegotiated more frequently or the configurable validity window of session messages made larger.
+Implementations will have to make these timing parameters configurable so that they can be tuned for the latency of particular networks.
+As relative clock drift can occur, sessions may need to be renegotiated more frequently or the configurable validity window of session messages increased appropriately.

-This mode of operation is similar to IEEE 1711-2010, but without the complexity of having multiple units of time.
-DNP3 (IEEE 1815-2012) Secure Authentication is an example of a protocol with a one pass authentication (aggressive mode) that lacks this protection.
-Attackers can hold back multiple messages and then replay them in rapid succession within a single session.

 ## Optional encryption